Technology

 It's like having a legal weather radar that spots regulatory storms heading your way and moves all your contracts indoors before they get soaked.

-The team built Casetext's legal AI (acquired by Thomson Reuters for ~$650M) combined with elite startup law practice at Fenwick and Cooley.
-Both the technical ability and domain expertise to know which workflows matter most.
+Ryan was ex-CTO of Casetext (acquired by Thomson Reuters for ~$650M).
+Javed was ex-AI Lead at Casetext and practiced at Fenwick & West (Harvard Law).
+JP practiced at Cooley LLP (Harvard Law).
+The team built Casetext's legal AI combined with elite startup law practice at Fenwick and Cooley — both the technical ability and domain expertise to know which workflows matter most.